mattwatts/cplan/README.md

 You agree to acknowledge the intellectual property of the authors (Matt Watts and Bob Pressey) in all published work, applications and dealings with this software.

-You should not distribute C-Plan to other people.
-Instead refer them here.

 By downloading the software, you agree to these conditions of use.

 # Instructions on installing C-Plan (version 4)